WebberZone/add-to-all/readme.txt

 = 1.3.0 =
 * Features:
 	* New option to enable processing of shortcode in content, footer or feed HTML fields
+	* New option to exclude display of content HTML fields on certain posts

 * Enhancements:
 	* New functions and filters for content, feed, header and footer